Eligible interest holder consent

 Who is an eligible interest holder

-When seeking consent
+When you need consent

 How to Obtain Consent